slemire/slemire.github.io/_posts/2019-08-24-htb-writeup-unattended.md

     print soup.body
 ```

-The first thing I tested was to check if I could display the Contact page by returning `contact` instead of `main` from the first query against the `idname` table.
+The first thing I test is to check if I can display the Contact page by returning `contact` instead of `main` from the first query against the `idname` table.

 This is the query I want to run against the `idname` table: `SELECT name FROM idname WHERE id = '25' UNION SELECT ALL 'contact'`